 A dashing young man with golden locks, he made many hearts melt when he laid his head on their knee, asking to be petted.
 Schnapps.
 Our third dog, but the one who taught me what it means to have a dog as a pet.

 I grew up with dogs.
 Our first dog, Tikka came home before me and we grew up together.
-A graceful dog, My memories of Tika are fuzzy and mostly nurtured by what my family remembers.
+A graceful dog, Tika remains a fuzzy creature in my memories, which are mostly nurtured by what my family remembers.
 She grew up much before me of course and passed away at the age of 10 because of a cancerous tumour.

 Schnapps waltzed into our life in summer of 2003, a tiny ball of fur who wormed his way into the hearts of everyone he met.
 There were very few people who could resist his charm.
 A dog with a personality, he was pronounced “too human” very early in life.

 He became a rather quiet dog in his later years, though bread and cream and cucumbers remained a favourite till his last days.
 I wasn’t there to say goodbye to him, haunted by the look on Frisky’s face when she went on her last trip in the car.
-I didn’t have the courage to see him weak and a mere shadow of himself and said goodbye to him, all by myself alone in my apartment several hundred kilometres away.
+I didn’t have the courage to see him weak, a mere shadow of himself, and said goodbye to him, all by myself alone in my apartment several hundred kilometres away.

 RIP Schnapps.
 Thank you for all the happiness you brought into our life and all the cherished memories.